Losing momentum in continuous-time stochastic optimisation

 \subsection{The stochastic gradient-momentum process}

 Throughout this work, we discuss a continuous-time dynamical system that represents stochastic gradient descent with momentum -- the stochastic gradient-momentum process.
-Due to the continuous-time nature of the system, it can equally represent stochastic gradient descent with momentum \eqref{eq_SGD_momen} and Adam \eqref{eq_ADAM} (although not the adaptive nature of the latter).

-We obtain this system by combining the underdamped dynamical system \eqref{eq:dyn_sys_ex} with the stochastic gradient flow \eqref{eq:SGP_old}.
-We commence with the \emph{index process}, the process that controls the subsampling. \begin{defi}[index process] First, let $(i(t))_{t \geq 0}$ be a continuous-time Markov process on $I$ with the transition rate matrix where $\gamma>0$, $\mathbf{\Gamma}_N$ is an $N\times N$ matrix whose entries are all equal to $\gamma$, and $\mathbf{I}_{N}$ is the identity matrix.
+Due to the continuous-time nature of the system, it can equally represent classical momentum \eqref{eq_SGD_momen} and Adam \eqref{eq_ADAM} (although not the adaptive nature of the latter).
+We obtain this system by combining the underdamped dynamical system \eqref{eq:polyak_ode} with the stochastic gradient process \eqref{eq:SGP_old}.
+We now introduce the \emph{index process}, the process that controls the subsampling. \begin{definition}[Index process] Let $(i(t))_{t \geq 0}$ be a continuous-time Markov process on $I$ with transition rate matrix Here, $\gamma>0$ {denotes the jump rate}, $\mathbf{\Gamma}_N$ is an $N\times N$ matrix whose entries are all equal to $\gamma$, and $\mathbf{I}_{N}$ is the identity matrix.
 We assume that the initial distribution $\mathbb{P}(i(0) \in \cdot)$ is the uniform distribution on $I$.
 Moreover, when given a value $\nu > 0$ or an appropriate, strictly increasing function $\beta: [0, \infty) \rightarrow [0, \infty)$, we define the rescaled index processes $i^\nu(t) := i(t/ \nu)$ and $i^\beta(t) := i(\beta^{-1}(t))$, for $t \geq 0$.
 We refer to each of $(i(t))_{t \geq 0}$, $(i^\nu(t))_{t \geq 0}$, and $(i^\beta(t))_{t \geq 0}$ as \emph{index process}. \end{definition}